 Nuts- While this gluten-free cake recipe doesn't call for nuts, you can add some raw chopped pecans, walnuts, or peanuts to the cake batter.

 Chocolate Chips- Who doesn't love a little chocolate with their banana, right?!
 Though if you add chocolate chips or mini chocolate chips to this gluten-free cake batter, I would err on the conservative side and use less vs. more.
 Remember, this cake is already sweet, so adding chocolate chips to the batter will heighten that sweetness.

-Dairy-Free Chocolate Frosting- While the dairy-free vanilla frosting listed below in the recipe card is super delish (and everyone loves it on this cake), you certainly can’t go wrong with swapping out the vanilla frosting for a vegan chocolate frosting.
+Dairy-Free Chocolate Frosting- While the dairy-free vanilla frosting listed below in the recipe card is super delicious (and everyone loves it on this cake), you certainly can't go wrong with swapping out the vanilla frosting for a vegan chocolate frosting.
 The following is our favorite chocolate frosting recipe.
-This makes more than you’ll need for a 9×13″ cake, but just the right amount for a layer cake:
+This recipe makes more than you'll need for a 9x13" cake but just the right amount for a layer cake:

 4-6 tablespoons water (you might need more depending on the brand of powdered sugar you use)

 - Place all ingredients in a large mixing bowl, and use an electric mixer to beat until light and fluffy.

 If peanut butter and bananas are your things, try this peanut butter frosting from A Dash of Megnut.

 Gluten-Free Baking Tips:

 - Gently spoon the gluten-free flours/starches into the measuring cup and then level it off using the back of a butter knife.

 - Make sure all ingredients are at room temperature.
 I let my cold ingredients sit out on the counter for 20-30 minutes before I start baking.